nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-06-26-get-visual-studio-2013-team-foundation-server-while-its-hot/index.md

 ---
 title: What's new in Visual Studio 2013 Team Foundation Server Preview
-description: "Discover the latest features in Visual Studio 2013 Team Foundation Server!
-Enhance your agile practices with powerful tools for collaboration and testing."
+description: Discover the latest features in Visual Studio 2013 Team Foundation Server!
+Enhance your agile practices with powerful tools for collaboration and testing.
 date: 2013-06-26
 creator: Martin Hinshelwood
 id: "9677"